Bombardier Provides Update on Consent Solicitations

 |C10602BG1 / USC10602BG11

-As previously announced, if the requisite consents from holders of a series of notes are received and the Proposed Amendments (as defined in the Consent Solicitation Statement) are adopted and become operative, then the Corporation will make a consent payment of US$1.25 per US$1,000 principal amount of the applicable series of notes (C$1.25 per C$1,000 principal amount of the 7.35% Debentures due 2026 (the “C$ Notes”)) to holders who validly deliver (and do not validly revoke) their consent on or prior to the respective deadlines as outlined above and unless further extended.
+Holders of the Corporation’s 7.450% Senior Notes due 2034 and 7.35% Debentures due 2026 who have not already consented still have the opportunity to participate until the Expiration Date with respect to each such series at 5:00 p.m., New York City time, on May 18, 2021.

-Except as set forth herein with respect to the expiration date, the terms and conditions of the Consent Solicitations remain the same as set forth and described in the Consent Solicitation Statement.
-The Corporation reserves the absolute right, subject to applicable laws, to further amend, waive or modify the terms of the Consent Solicitations in any manner.
+The terms and conditions of the Consent Solicitations remain the same as set forth and described in the Consent Solicitation Statement.
+The Corporation reserves the absolute right, subject to applicable laws, to amend, waive or modify the terms of the Consent Solicitations in any manner.
 For a complete statement of the terms and conditions of the Consent Solicitations, holders are encouraged to read the Corporation’s Consent Solicitation Statement.

 Holders who have previously delivered consents in connection with the Consent Solicitations do not need to redeliver such consents or take any other action in response to this announcement in order to consent to the Consent Solicitations.